 - Make decisions

 - Reach 800 blog followers

 So now that I’ve set out my goals for 2020, I suppose we should look ahead to January 2020.

-January is already looking to be a quieter month than December was, and to be honest I’m quite happy about that.
-Currently the only plans are dinner out on Friday this week, back to work on Monday, possibly back to guitar lessons on Wednesday, and Dad’s birthday in a couple of weeks!
+January 2020 is already looking to be a quieter month than December was, and to be honest I’m quite happy about that.
+Currently the only plans are dinner out on Friday this week, back to work on Monday, possibly back to guitar lessons on Wednesday, and Dad’s birthday in a couple of weeks on 19th January 2020!
 So at least that sounds like my goal to save some money will be okay.
 But I’m sure between work and guitar, and back to the Open University schedule, time is going to fly by.
 What is it about the months that make them just rush past?

 So before I head off, I guess we’d better look at my January 2020 goals?

 That’s right folks, we’re going cold turkey at the start of the month.
 Not going to lie, it’s 3pm on day 1 and I’m already trying to figure out what to have as an afternoon drink that isn’t water, tea, or coffee – any suggestions welcome!

 As I said above, I don’t plan on spending an awful lot of money this month.
 Add in the fact I’ve got a clear “Financial Health” Section of my bullet journal this year, and I think we might be on track!
 Fingers crossed I can keep to it.
 Maybe I should try a no spend month…

 - Read Daily

 This goes along with my reading goals for 2020.
 I’ve such a bad habit of heading to bed at 10pm and scrolling through my phone for 2 hours.
 So I want to at least read a couple of pages each night.